faurehu/scaffold/README.md

 ## HPC

 After loading the container to the HPC, you can use `scripts/run_task.sh` to queue a R file onto the HPC.
 This will execute the code in `task.s` which, in turn, is fitted to start the R code of your choice.
 Look up SLURM docs to learn how to configure the batch so that it runs up to 100 processes in parallel.
+This can also be repurposed for Amazon Web Services.

 ## Base container features